-A series of consultation events have taken place leading up to, and as part of the Issues and Options stage (2005), the Preferred Options stage (2007) and the Further Options stage (2013)Consultation has included a range of techniques including workshops, exhibitions, written consultation, newsletters, online publications, comments forms, road shows, open days, stakeholder meetings and questionnaires.
+A series of consultation events have taken place leading up to, and as part of the Issues and Options stage (2005), the Preferred Options stage (2007) the Further Options stage (2013) and the Proposed Submission stage (2013).
+Consultation has included a range of techniques including workshops, exhibitions, written consultation, newsletters, online publications, comments forms, road shows, open days, stakeholder meetings and questionnaires.